St. Alban the Martyr

 The Statue in St Patrick's Church

 The pulpit and lectern went to the Church of the Ascension and the chairs to St Mary's Hobs Moat.
-The High Altar with its spectacular beaten bronze scene of St Patrick was transferred to St Barnabas, Erdington, where, alas, with many other fine things it was destroyed in the disastrous fire on 4th October 2007.
+The High Altar with its spectacular beaten bronze scene of St Patrick was transferred to St Barnabas, Erdington, as a side altar, where, alas, with many other fine things it was destroyed in the disastrous fire on 4th October 2007.

 The Altar from St Patrick's at St Barnabas, Erdington